dasDaniel/svelte-table/README.md

 # Reactivity

+**UPDATE 27-05-20:** the upstream [maintainer has responded](https://github.com/dasDaniel/svelte-table/issues/6#issuecomment-634419671) that reactivity is possible without my change, so I need to look into that.

 As mentioned in the introduction, this fork adds reactivity so you don't have to provide a fixed set of columns and filters for your data, but can generate these programatically from the data and